Zakichanu/Efrei-S8-Mobile-Labs/README.md

 # [Lab 4](https://github.com/Zakichanu/Efrei-S8-Mobile-Labs/tree/master/LAB4)

-Sending result treatment to a server, to have a hand on socket in java language
+Sending result treatment to a server, to have a hand on socket in java language (mostly made by [@azerpas](https://github.com/azerpas))